quantopian/metautils/README.rst

 metaclasses?
 Using a class that subclasses both ``AllLower`` and ``MethodCatcher`` does not work, what we want is a way to chain them.

-With the metaclass template model, we could have written our metaclasses
+With the class template model, we could have written our metaclasses
 as:

 .. code:: python